How to get touch with us over the festive period

 We are often asked to advise relatives particularly Grandparents about “Special Guardianship Orders” but what are these orders and why would you need one?

-In many of these cases social services have been involved in making an assessment about the parent’s capacity to provide care.
+In many of these cases, social services have been involved in making an assessment of the parent’s capacity to provide care.
 If removal is required, then Social Services will look first at placing the children with members of their extended family.

-3. A care or Supervision order which confers parental responsibility on the Local Authority.
-This may be required where the Local Authority need to remain involved.
+3. A care or Supervision order that confers parental responsibility on the Local Authority.
+This may be required where the Local Authority needs to remain involved.

 A Special Guardianship Order gives non-parents a more permanent legal status than they would have if they were named in a child arrangements order as a person with whom the child is to live but does not extinguish the legal relationship between the child and their birth parents as an adoption order would do.